 To maximize profits, you need to control expenses.
-For some value-added services (VARs) or managed services providers (MSPs) that basic rule of business has become an argument against using professional services automation (PSA).
-After all, the cost to use a PSA tool can average between $50 and $100 per user per month with additional costs upfront for implementation.
-For a 10-man shop, that’s thousands of dollars per year that you aren’t spending now, right?
+For some value-added services (VARs) or managed services providers (MSPs), that fundamental rule of business has become an argument against using professional services automation (PSA).
+After all, the annual cost to use a PSA tool is about $850 per user, so for a 10-person shop, that’s $8,500 per year to find in your budget, right?

-But if you evaluate your operation, you will probably find that not making that investment is costing you far more.
+But if you evaluate your operation, you will probably find that not making that investment costs you far more.

 One of the functions of a PSA tool is automatically tracking billable hours.
-If your technicians are working, your PSA is keeping track of their time, down to the minute.
-Is your current method of tracking billable hours that accurate and reliable?
-By catching one missed hour of billable time per worker per month, maybe just 15 minutes here or there, can offset the cost of a PSA tool.
+If your technicians are working, your PSA keeps track of their time to the minute.
+Is your current method of tracking billable hours accurate and reliable?
+Catching one missed hour of billable time per worker per month, maybe just 15 minutes here or there, can offset the cost of a PSA tool.
 In addition, if you have clients on a managed services plan, a PSA tool will give you a more accurate picture of which clients are eating up more than their fair share of time and hurting your profitability.

-The problem with calculating ROI of a PSA tool in this way, however, is that to understand what you would gain, you have to know what you’re losing now.
+However, the problem with calculating the ROI of a PSA tool in this way is that to understand what you would gain, you have to know what you’re losing now.
 But you probably don’t.
 You can’t have eyes on every technician throughout each shift, every day.
-You may have technicians that don’t comply with policies and procedures for tracking time, but more likely, busy professionals tracking time manually may forget or “estimate” their time looking back at the end of the day.
-A PSA tool automates the process, providing you with a true picture of what each of your employees is doing, for which clients, every minute of the day.
+You may have technicians who don’t comply with policies and procedures for tracking time, but more likely, busy professionals tracking time manually may forget or “estimate” their time looking back at the end of the day.
+A PSA tool automates the process, providing an accurate picture of what your employees are doing for clients every minute of the day.

 Why PSA Tool Investment is More than Break-Even

-So, if you’re a skeptic, you may be thinking you can either keep tracking time the way you are now or you can use the PSA tool – but your bottom line would still be the same.
-But a PSA tool does more than accurately track billable time.
+So, if you’re a skeptic, you may think you can keep tracking time the way you are now or use the PSA tool – but your bottom line would still be the same.
+However, a PSA tool does more than accurately track billable time.
 It will also give you the ability to operate more efficiently and sustainably.
 For example:

 - PSA tools integrate with other business systems: You probably sell your clients on the efficiency of integrated systems – automatically sharing data and providing real-time visibility into operations.
-PSA tools can integrate with patch management tools, managed security, remote monitoring and management, quoting tools, accounting systems, and more, to save time, reduce labor costs and minimize errors.
+PSA tools can integrate with patch management tools, managed security, remote monitoring and management, quoting tools, accounting systems, and more to save time, reduce labor costs and minimize errors.
 Using separate systems (i.e., stand-alone CRM, Excel to track orders, a collaboration tool to assign tasks and enter time) simply isn’t the same.
-Using one, integrated system to manage your business is the most effective strategy – and the most cost-effective.
+Using one integrated system to manage your business is the most effective and cost–effective strategy.